craigathon/chrome-extension-lwr-build-info/README.md

 <div align="center">
     <img src="https://github.com/craigathon/chrome-extension-lwr-build-info/raw/31784e19ee72ba70ce04c64530668d9bd922a573/logo/logo-128.png"/>
     <h1>Lighting Web Runtime Build Info</h1>
-    <h3>Providing information about components on the page of your LWR site</h3>
+    <h3>Learn, Demo & Build Great LWR Sites.
+Get information about components on the page of any live Salesforce Experience Cloud LWR site.</h3>
 </div>

-This repository contains a prototype solution for rapidly understanding the build structure of a Salesforce LWR site.
+Easily understand what components make up a Salesforce Lighting Web Runtime live site!

 When an LWR site is loaded, the extension popup can be opened.
 This UI will allow you to add and remove a clickable badge for each component placed by builder on the live site page.
 After navigating to a new page just click 'Show Build Information' within the extension popup again to add badges to new components on the page.

 Clicking on a badge reveals additional information about the component.
 Theme and Section components display additional styling property information.

+Give a try on a live LWR demo site: https://capricornhealth.sfdxp.com

 ## Installation
 - **Fork** this repo, then **clone your forked repo locally**.
 If you don't have a github account, you can simply download a zip of the repo and unzip it on your computer.